FabricMC/fabric-docs/develop/sounds/dynamic-sounds.md

 @[code lang=java transcludeWith=:::1](@/reference/latest/src/client/java/com/example/docs/sound/instance/CustomSoundInstance.java)

+Using your custom `Entity` or `BlockEntity` instead of that basic `LivingEntity` instance can give you even more control e.g. in the `tick()` method based on getter methods.

-Then just call this custom `SoundInstance` from the client side place, where you wan't to call it from.
+After you finished creating your custom `SoundInstance`, just call it from the client side place, where you wan't to call it from.
+In the same way you can also stop the custom `SoundInstance` manually, if necessary.

 @[code lang=java transcludeWith=:::2](@/reference/latest/src/client/java/com/example/docs/FabricDocsDynamicSound.java)